-The Transportation Authority is a legally separate and financially independent governmental agency similar to a special district that is not a component unit of the County of San Mateo, the San Mateo County Transit District (District) or any other entity.
+The Transportation Authority is a legally separate and financially independent governmental agency similar to a special district that is not a component unit of the County of San Mateo, or any other entity.
 This ACFR and the financial statements contained within represent solely the activities, transactions, and status of the Transportation Authority.